Sisi (footballer)

 Sisinio González Martínez (/es/; (Note: In isolation, González is pronounced /es/.) born 22 April 1986), commonly known as Sisi /es/, is a Spanish former professional footballer who played as a left winger.
+He is currently technical assistant of Segunda División club Real Valladolid.

 Club career

 Sisi was born in Albacete, Castilla–La Mancha.
 A product of Valencia CF's youth system – he arrived aged 15 from his hometown side Albacete Balompié – he first served loan stints in the Segunda División, with Hércules CF and Real Valladolid, with a 2007 top-flight promotion with the latter (he also appeared in the Segunda División B with the former).
 Whilst playing with Valladolid, the football site Goal.com mentioned him as one of the emergent talents in Spain.

 In July 2008, Sisi was sold by Valencia to La Liga club Recreativo de Huelva.
 Midway through his only season he was diagnosed with hepatitis A, being rendered unavailable for two months; he made his return as a substitute on 4 April 2009, in a 0–1 home loss against Andalusia neighbours Sevilla FC.

 On 24 August 2009, after Recres relegation, Sisi returned to Valladolid, signing a three-year contract.
 He scored on his debut in a 2–1 win at Real Zaragoza, but was injured through most of the campaign and suffered relegation for the second consecutive time.

 Sisi scored a career-best five goals in 2011–12 (from 36 appearances) as the Castile and León side returned to the top flight after two years.
 In the subsequent off-season he joined CA Osasuna, being hindered by two severe knee injuries during his spell, the last one contracted after only five minutes of the home fixture against FC Barcelona.

 In the summer of 2015, aged 29, Sisi moved abroad for the first time, joining Suwon FC in the K League Challenge.
 In the following transfer window, he reunited with former Osasuna boss Jan Urban at Lech Poznań after agreeing to a six-month deal.

 On 25 August 2016, Sisi signed a one-year contract with Veria FC.
 Until his retirement, he competed exclusively in Japan's J2 League.